End-to-End Optimization of Metasurfaces for Imaging with Compressed Sensing: Abstract

 \section{Abstract}

-{ We present a framework for the end-to-end optimization of metasurface imaging systems that reconstruct targets using compressed sensing, a technique for solving underdetermined imaging problems when the target object exhibits sparsity (i.e. the object can be described by a small number of non-zero values, but the positions of these values are unknown).
+{ We present a framework for the end-to-end optimization of metasurface imaging systems that reconstruct targets using compressed sensing, a technique for solving underdetermined imaging problems when the target object exhibits sparsity ({e.g.} the object can be described by a small number of nonzero values, but the positions of these values are unknown).
 We nest an iterative, unapproximated compressed sensing reconstruction algorithm into our end-to-end optimization pipeline, resulting in an interpretable, data-efficient method for maximally leveraging metaoptics to exploit object sparsity.
 We apply our framework to super-resolution imaging and high-resolution depth imaging with a phase-change material.
-In both situations, our end-to-end framework discovers optimal metasurface structures for compressed sensing recovery, automatically balancing a number of complicated design considerations to select the best imaging measurement matrix from a complex, physically-constrained manifold with millions of dimensions.
+In both situations, our end-to-end framework {effectively optimizes} metasurface structures for compressed sensing recovery, automatically balancing a number of complicated design considerations to select {an} imaging measurement matrix from a complex, physically-constrained manifold with millions of dimensions.
 The optimized metasurface imaging systems are robust to noise, significantly improving over random scattering surfaces and approaching the ideal compressed sensing performance of a Gaussian matrix, showing how a \emph{physical} metasurface system can demonstrably approach the \emph{mathematical} limits of compressed sensing. }